Timothy P. McAnulty

 Timothy McAnulty practices all aspects of patent law, including district court litigations, post-grant proceedings, due diligence, strategic counseling, freedom-to-operate studies, opinion writing, and portfolio development.
 He represents clients across a wide range of technologies and works closely with them to develop strategies aligned with their business goals.

 Mr. McAnulty focuses his practice on contentious patent proceedings before the U.S. Patent and Trademark Office (USPTO), including post-grant proceedings under the America Invents Act (AIA), reexaminations, and interferences.
-These proceedings often relate to and directly impact issues in parallel district court litigations, and Mr. McAnulty works closely with litigation counsel to coordinate strategies.
+These proceedings can relate to and directly impact issues in parallel district court litigations, and Mr. McAnulty works closely with litigation counsel to coordinate strategies.

 Throughout his career, Mr. McAnulty has conducted numerous due diligence investigations and freedom-to-operate studies.
-He often works with acquiring companies in evaluating the strength of a target portfolio and clearance of target products.
+He works with acquiring companies in evaluating the strength of a target portfolio and clearance of target products.
 He also works with target companies to prepare portfolios for acquisition and provides counseling through investment rounds, acquisition, and initial public offerings.

 - Successfully defended the validity of several patents that were central to licensed patent portfolios during separate reexamination proceedings.

-- Worked for several years as a patent examiner at the USPTO, examining U.S. and international applications in various mechanical technologies: gearing, bearings, linkages, traditional step-change and continuously variable transmissions, robotic manipulators, gear shifters, derailleurs, chain-and-sprocket drives, and other machine components that often relate to automotive components like drive trains, steering columns, and gear shifters.
+- Worked for several years as a patent examiner at the USPTO, examining U.S. and international applications in various mechanical technologies: gearing, bearings, lubrication, linkages, traditional step-change and continuously variable transmissions, robotic manipulators, gear shifters, derailleurs, chain-and-sprocket drives, and other machine components that often relate to automotive components like drive trains, steering columns, and gear shifters.

 - American Intellectual Property Law Association